yngveha/Digital-System-Design/RTL-coding/conditionals.md

 Conditional statements that do not define all output targets for all conditions may result in unwanted behavior.
 Typical unwanted behavior is latches or registers created from behavior meant to be combinational.

-By using the most restrictive conditional statements, we get tool feedback at the earliest point possible.
+By using the most restrictive conditional statements, we get feedback from the tools at the earliest point possible.

 ## Discussion with examples
 In VHDL there are many ways of describing the wanted conditional behavior of your design.